The page covers:

 J. W. Goethe - Italian Journey - Translation by W. H. Auden and E. Mayer - Collins 1962.

-This piece of the collection is now in Munich, while PietÓ Rondanini, the last (unfinished) known work by Michelangelo, which also belonged to Giuseppe Rondinini, is now in Milan (Sforza Castle).
+This piece of the collection, which is very similar to the Gorgons which decorated the Temple to Apollo at Didyma, is now in Munich, while PietÓ Rondanini, the last (unfinished) known work by Michelangelo, which also belonged to Giuseppe Rondinini, is now in Milan (Sforza Castle).
 You can see them in another window.
+Giuseppe Rondinini chose to be buried in a rather gruesome monument at S. Onofrio.

 (left) Casa di Goethe seen from Palazzo Rondinini; (right) a nearby building which has retained its XVIIIth century appearance